-- Break in your boots or hiking shoes: Since we'll be day-hiking remember that new boots or hiking shoes can cause nasty blisters. - Get moving: It's a great idea to walk or jog for a few miles or more each week this summer to get yourself into shape.
+- Break in your boots or hiking shoes: Since we'll be day-hiking remember that new boots can cause painful blisters.
+It is very important to break in your boots by wearing them with appropriate socks for extended periods prior to your trip.
+If you borrow hiking boots from College Outdoors, our boots are synthetic leather, fairly lightweight, and tend not to cause many blisters. - Get moving: It's a great idea to walk or jog for a few miles or more each week this summer to get yourself into shape.